George Kalogridis: Career

 Kalogridis has a long history with The Walt Disney Company.
 He has worked with the company almost exclusively for 40 years.
 Kalogridis first started working for Disney while he was in college.
 He bussed tables at Disney's Contemporary Resort when the Walt Disney World Resort first opened in 1971.

 Kalogridis quickly moved up the ladder in The Walt Disney Company, becoming vice president of operations at Epcot, senior vice president at the Disneyland Resort from 2000 to 2002, vice president at the Disney Reservation Center in Orlando from 2002 to 2006, chief operating officer (COO) at Disneyland Paris from 2006 to 2009, and president of the Disneyland Resort from 2009 to 2013.

 Kalogridis was named president of The Walt Disney World Resort on January 9, 2013.

 In 2019, he was promoted to president, Disney Segment Development and Enrichment.
-In this new position, he is responsible for developing strategic and operational business initiatives while developing and scaling best practices across sites and lines of business.
-He also leads the Disney Institute, and serves as strategic advisor to park operators.
+He was responsible for developing strategic and operational business initiatives while developing and scaling best practices across sites and lines of business.
+He also lead the Disney Institute, and served as strategic advisor to park operators.
+He retired in May 2022.

 In September of 2021, Kalogridis was honored with a window on Main Street, U.S.A. at the Magic Kingdom, one of the top honors for Disney Parks cast members.